 During multicast session join procedure, the SMF retrieves MBS Session information from the MB-SMF, and authorizes the MBS Session join request for the UE based on MBS subscription data of the UE received from UDM and the Any UE indication (i.e. whether the Multicast MBS session is "open to any UEs") received from MB-SMF as described in clause 7.2.1.3.

-The UDR stores the MBS data, which may be updated by the UDM or the AF/NEF as specified in clause 4.15.6.2 of TS 23.502 [6], i.e. AF may provision Multicast MBS Session Authorization information for the MBS as described in clause 7.2.9.
+The UDR stores the MBS data, which may be updated by the UDM or the AF/NEF as specified in clause 4.15.6.2 of TS 23.502 [6], i.e. AF may provision Multicast MBS Session Authorization/Service information for the MBS as described in clause 7.2.9 and 7.2.X.